Margaret Carnegie Library

-Made of reinforced concrete it includes uses Mission-style architecture details and has a red tile roof, iron balconies and arched windows.
+Made of reinforced concrete it includes steel beams spanning the full width of the building and holding up the second floor, and it uses classical arches and Mission-style architecture details with a red tile roof, iron balconies and arched windows.
 The interior has exposed wood beams.
 The library is named for Andrew Carnegie's daughter (his mother was also named Margaret).
+The reading room, occupying most of the second floor, is named for Albert Bender (art patron), a college trustee and philanthropist.